MicrosoftDocs/dataexplorer-docs/data-explorer/write-queries.md

 Aggregation functions allow you to group and combine data from multiple rows into a summary value.
 The summary value depends on the chosen function, for example a count, maximum, minimum, or average value.

-In the following examples, we'll use the [summarize](kusto/query/summarizeoperator.md) operator to group rows and apply aggregation functions, and the [render](kusto/query/renderoperator.md) operator to visualize the results in charts.
-These functions are useful for finding insights when working with large amounts of individual events.
+In the following examples, we'll use the [summarize](kusto/query/summarizeoperator.md) operator with aggregation functions to find insights, and the [render](kusto/query/renderoperator.md) operator to visualize the results.
+These functions are useful when working with large amounts of individual events.

 ### count()